Generic Name: indinavir (in DIN a veer)

 What should I avoid while taking indinavir?

-If you also take didanosine, take it 1 hour before or after you take indinavir, on an empty stomach.
+If you also take didanosine, take it on an empty stomach 1 hour before or 1 hour after you take indinavir.

 Taking indinavir will not prevent you from passing HIV to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.